Voilett-Roze/asus/Entware.md

 Note that you cannot use both Optware and Entware at the same time.

 **Important:** Asus's DownloadMaster is based on Optware, and therefore is NOT compatible with Entware.
 You will have to uninstall DownloadMaster and look at the alternatives provided by Entware.

-After uninstalling, you should make sure "asusware.arm" dir on disk partition is deleted.
+After uninstalling, you should make sure "asusware.arm" or "asusware.*" dir on mounted disk partition is deleted.
 Otherwise, Entware won't work properly.

 ### Setup